-YNPN and EPIP programming generally attracts individuals in their 20’s and 30’s, but is open to emerging leaders of any age.
+No. YNPN programming in general is geared toward individuals in their 20’s and 30’s.
 If what we offer resonates with you, we encourage you to apply.
-Feel free to contact us at LeadInMN(at)gmail(dot)com to talk things through if you still have questions.
+Also, feel free to contact us at [email protected] to talk things through if you still have questions.

 Who should apply?

-This experience is aimed at encouraging exploration of the big career questions you’ve been asking and will continue to ask while doing some serious skill swapping and network weaving across the nonprofit and philanthropic sector.
+This experience is aimed at encouraging exploration of the big career questions you’ve been asking and will continue to ask while doing some serious skill swapping and network weaving across the local foundation and nonprofit worlds.

-We are seeking a diverse mix of 30 emerging leaders from local nonprofits and foundations, ideally split evenly between the two.
+We are seeking a diverse mix of thirty 20- and 30-somethings in the nonprofit and philanthropic sectors, ideally split evenly between nonprofit and foundation professionals.
 Applicants must:

 - Be committed to the nonprofit and philanthropic sectors